/ Published September 21, 2020

 Russian Cyber Operations: Coding the Bounds of Conflict by Scott Jasper.
 Georgetown University Press, 2020, 214 pp.

-As the United States moves into the 2020 presidential elections, we will likely face the same Russian internet troll farms attempting to manipulate public opinion as in 2016.
-Stuxnet covertly affected Iranian nuclear ambitions while NotPetya damaged Ukrainian systems and global infrastructure during the most well-known state-based cyberattacks.
-Answering these arising problems requires understanding Russian cyber operations from strategic and technical perspectives.
+The Stuxnet operation covertly affected Iranian nuclear ambitions while the NotPetya malware damaged Ukrainian systems and global infrastructure during the most well-known state-based cyberattacks.
+During the United States 2020 presidential election, the US had the same concerns as in 2016 of Russian internet troll farms attempting to manipulate public opinion.
+Confronting these arising problems requires understanding Russian cyber operations from strategic and technical perspectives.
 Fortunately, Dr. Scott Jasper examines these topics in Russian Cyber Operations, exposing the ways, means, and ends underlying Russia’s various influence and attack events.
 Analyzing which Russian cyberspace actions breach armed conflict evaluations based on the Tallinn Manual and international norms, the model continues building on his previous work, Strategic Cyber Deterrence.
 The book explores Russian cyber practices through discussing recent active operations; ways where continuing operations affect international security dynamics; and, finally, US defensive options.
 The selected analytic framework allows Dr. Jasper to interweave Russia’s strategic aspirations with tactical events.
 Each chapter highlights a case study demonstrating how the Russians applied the principle during recent operations.
 The work demonstrates exceptional documentation, careful research, and an appreciation for the subject matter’s complexities.
 Those considering the strategic implications arising from state-based cyberattacks or any aspect of international tensions should add this volume to their reference list.

 Dr. Jasper applies the strategic framework throughout the work based on groups possessing the technical means to conduct an attack and then whether attacks violate either legal standards or international norms.
 The technical aspect investigates the means used for intrusion, evasion, and deception and touches briefly on phishing and stolen credential attacks before reverting to a generic malware description as “malicious code intended to perform an unauthorized process” (p.
 14).
 This oversight proves unimportant later as the work focuses more specifically on legal interpretation and US strategic approaches.
 The legal framework uses US Code, the UN Charter, and Tallinn Manual 2.0 as written and published by the International Group of Experts to establish standards.
 The most used standards include violation of a state’s sovereignty, intentional wrongful acts against a state, or the breach of existing international legal obligations.
 Technical and legal guidelines combine across the case studies to prove that Russian actors possessed the technical means and intended to commit wrongful, damaging acts.